The Chesapeake Bay "Bolide" That Shaped the Groundwater in Southeastern Virginia

 A surprisingly low percentage of impact structures at least 20 kilometers (12 miles) in diameter date from 650-250 million years in age.
 From the Cambrian explosion of multicellular life to the formation of the Appalachian Mountains, for unknown reasons there were fewer objects in near earth orbit that crashed into the earth.
 For the last 250 million years, the risk of major impacts has been greater.1

-The most famous such collision was 66 million years ago, when the Chicxulub impact into what is now the Yucatan Peninsula led to the extinction of dinosaurs.
+The most famous collision of an asteroid with the Earth was 66 million years ago.
+The Chicxulub impact into what is now the Yucatan Peninsula led to the extinction of dinosaurs.
 Vaporized rock and debris cooled into spherules of hot glass that rained back onto the earth's surface.
 Animals not in underground burrow or underwater will killed directly; other died from the resulting forest and grass fires worldwide.
 Dust in the atmosphere blocked the sun and created a "nuclear winter," cutting off vegetation growth and causing species to go extinct.

 The Chicxulub crater formed by the impact was about 100 miles wide and nearly 20 miles deep, before sediments washed back into it.
 The dynamic collapse formed a "peak ring" of sediments, a circular ridge inside the crater rim at the impact site:2